Full-time: 4 years

 Fieldwork is an important part of our programme - all fieldwork is associated with particular modules and most of it involves half or full day trips to locations around the region (including Derby, Nottingham and the Peak District).

-We also have three residential field courses.
+We currently have three residential field courses.
 In stage one there is a weekend residential field course to the Lincolnshire coast.
 In stage two there is a week-long field course to the Mediterranean, and in stage three there is a week-long field course to Morocco.

 An optional vocational work placement module is available by negotiation in stage 3.